Foodfight!: Conception

 Lawrence Kasanoff and a Threshold Entertainment employee, Joshua Wexler, created the concept in 1997.
 A $25 million joint investment into the project was made by Threshold and the Korean investment company Natural Image, with the producers expecting that foreign pre-sales and loans against the sales would provide the remaining portion of the budget.
 The estimated remainder was $50 million.
 Kasanoff also decided to produce and direct the film, despite having no prior experience in the animation field.
+Kasanoff had hoped that the movie would kickstart a franchise with similar scenarios including Arcade (which would feature video game characters) and Mascots (which would feature sports mascot suits coming to life).

 Production setbacks

 The film was created and produced by the digital effects shop at Threshold, located in Santa Monica, California in the Los Angeles metropolitan area.
 In December 2002, Kasanoff reported that hard drives containing most unfinished assets from the film had been stolen, in what he called an act of "industrial espionage" and "an incredibly complex crime".
-An investigation, which included the United States Secret Service, was unable to find the thief.
+Kasanoff stated that an investigation, which involved the United States Secret Service, was unable to find the perpetrator.
+However, those who worked on the film did not recall this happening, with one assistant claiming that the original hard drives were saved and stored properly and believed that Kasanoff was simply not satisfied with them.
+A behind-the-scenes showreel Kasanoff put together to entice investors is the only significant surviving footage of the original incarnation of the film.
 The film was supposed to be computer-animated, with an exaggerated use of "squash and stretch" to resemble the Looney Tunes shorts, but after production resumed in 2004, Kasanoff changed it to a style more centered in motion capture, with the result being that "he and animators were speaking two different languages".

+Kasanoff's haphazard micromanaging and misunderstanding of animation frustrated the crew, made more difficult due to his insistence of bringing his dogs into the studio, one of whom was difficult to maintain.
+Kasanoff also reportedly asked for a personal nude 3D render of Lady X - which he would keep and admire in his off time - and could not understand why animators trained exclusively on texturing could not work on other aspects of the film.
+As production wore on, many notable brands that had previously signed on to appear in the film backed out, including Cheetos and M&M's.
+Allegedly, the latter was displeased with how the M&M characters were to be portrayed; the animators had mistakenly rendered the Green M&M, a female mascot, as male within the footage shown to company representatives.